koachgg/JavaMScCS/README.md

 [4.](Operators.java) WAP to implement increment, decrement and operator- comparison, logical, bitwise and print the values.
 All input/show is available in programs.

 [5.](ControlFlowDemo.java)  WAP to implement if construct like- print season, conditional operator, while loop like- print fibonacci series, for loop like- print odd numbers and print/show the values.
 All input is available in programs.

+### Date : 15/02/2024

+[1.](switcheg.java).
+1. WAP to implement switch statement, breaks, continue and print/show the values.
+All input is available in programs/ runtime.

+[2.](